 Lastly, we want to mention that the Arlo Smart subscription is only available in the United States.

-App Support – The primary way that you’ll control your cameras is through the Arlo app.
+App Support – When it comes to app support there’s little to no difference between the Arlo Go vs. Arlo Pro.
+The primary way that you’ll control your cameras is through the Arlo app.
 The company offers support for Android, iOS, and Web, as well as FireOS — a rare inclusion that is a welcome addition for Amazon Kindle Fire users.

 Weather-resistant – Unlike some cameras that are intended for use either inside or out, the Arlo Pro and Arlo Go work equally well in your living room and your backyard.
 Both cameras are IP65 certified weather-resistant, which means you’ll enjoy the same high-quality monitoring rain or shine.
 Plus, an operating temperature of -4° to 113° ensures your cameras can add coverage to even homes in more extreme environments.